pauliceia/vgiws/README.md

     - Send:
     - Response:
     - Error codes:
-        - 400 (Bad Request): Invalid parameter
+        - 400 (Bad Request): Invalid parameter.
         - 400 (Bad Request): It needs a valid id to delete a project.
         - 500 (Internal Server Error): Problem when delete a project.
 Please, contact the administrator.
     - Notes: